 This more senior status did not exist for the Company on its formation in 1631.
 Conscious of the need to elevate its status in the City, and therefore that of its members, considerable effort was expended to secure the grant of a livery from the Court of Aldermen, which finally occurred in 1766.

 The term ‘livery’ comes from the distinctive dress or livery originally worn by craft members on formal occasions.
 The gold and black used by the Clockmakers are the two main tinctures in the Company’s coat of arms.

 Before being raised to the livery, Company members are first required to take their freedom of the City of London, in an ancient and memorable ceremony conducted by the Clerk to the Chamberlain’s Court, at Guildhall.
 A nomination to the livery of the Company requires the proposal of at least one member of the Clockmakers’ Court.

 The practice of training as an apprentice is common to many countries, and has a history stretching back hundreds of years.
 It would typically involve enrolment with a ‘master’ in early teenage years, and a period of some seven years training, in which the apprentice would provide labour in exchange for training, board and lodging.
 This would lead to an apprentice being ‘freed’, essentially qualifying, and then usually continuing to work in the same business for a time, but often progressing to set up by themselves.

 Modern practice has evolved significantly, but the Clockmakers' Company is pleased to continue supporting the enrolment of young craftspeople as apprentices with its active members, preserving a commitment to the formal training of new generations of young watch and clockmakers.
-For further information click here.
+For further information see the Education section.